 During the Master Programme, each student has to work on a Group Project work, which has to focus on relevant social needs that have a great social impact.
 The Project work must be clear and structured as if it were to be presented to potential donors or organizations for possible collaborations.

 At the end of the master course, students present their project in front of a Committee of professionals.

 Being Mangers in a Non Profit Sector “of value”

 Social Change School’s staff supports students in designing an individual development plan to acquire managerial skills that are fundamental in building a career.
 Among them:

 - Team work and peer assessment in order to “grow” and improve together.

-While working on the personal project, during workshops in class and when learning online, students are never alone!
+While working on the Project work, during workshops in class and when learning online, students are never alone!
 Each student collaborates with his colleagues.
-Students are divided into groups of 3-5 to develop conflict management techniques, to enhance collaboration within the group and to improve performance levels.
+Students are divided into groups of 3-5 to develop conflict management techniques, enhance collaboration within the group and improve performance levels.

 Students take turns in being Team Leaders.
 The Team Leader has to evaluate and lead his team, at the end of his “term” he is also evaluated by his colleagues.

-The assessment is anonymous, it includes credits and obligations decided and attributed by the Team Leader.
-The peer to peer evaluation together with the evaluation by tutors and lecturers will produce a public ranking that will favor a constant monitoring of the students’ performance.
+The assessment is anonymous, it includes credits and this kind of peer to peer evaluation will favor a constant monitoring of the students’ performance.

 A system based on merit that aims at promoting and rewarding support and collaboration.